sgolodetz/smg-utility/README.md

 ### Development Installation (as part of smglib)

 Note: Please read the [top-level README](https://github.com/sgolodetz/smglib/blob/master/README.md) for smglib before following these instructions.

-1. Change to the `<root>/smg-utility` directory.
+1. Open the terminal, and change to the `<root>/smg-utility` directory.

 2. Check out the `master` branch.